EricGip/kubernetes-challenge/README.md

 3. `/path/to/run.sh` or just `./run.sh`

-An error I ran into here was `ImagePullBackOff` on my pod statuses.
-Please fix this by using VIM and changing the k8's configuration with `ImagePullPolicy=Always` to `ImagePullPolicy=Never` when prompted on screen.
+~~An error I ran into here was `ImagePullBackOff` on my pod statuses.
+Please fix this by using VIM and changing the k8's configuration with `ImagePullPolicy=Always` to `ImagePullPolicy=Never` when prompted on screen.~~

+The whole point of DevOps is CI/CD and automation.
+I first learned that there are KubeCTL commands to deploy, but then found out that you can auto deploy based on configurations with a YAML file.
+So I removed the manual steps requiring VIM above and the app should auto deploy now.

 ![56sf50](https://user-images.githubusercontent.com/42220408/115805030-fd012800-a398-11eb-821b-76856ac01fb6.gif)